Zagori, Albania: History

-During the 17th century Greek elementary schools were opened in villages and monasteries of the region.
+During the 17th century, Greek elementary schools were opened in the villages and monasteries of the region.
 Local Greek education was sponsored by the Orthodox communities and the guilds of Orthodox craftsmen.

-During the era of conversions to Islam in the 18th century, Christian Albanian speaking areas such as the region of Zagori strongly resisted those efforts, in particular the villages of Konckë and Sheper.
-Christianity was preserved in Zagori due to the contribution of various prominent scholars, such as the Greek Orthodox missionary Sophianos who preached in the villages of the area in the early 18th century.
+During the era of conversions to Islam in the 18th century, Christian Albanian-speaking areas such as the region of Zagori strongly resisted those efforts, in particular the villages of Konckë and Sheper.
+Christianity was preserved in Zagori due to the contributions of various prominent scholars, such as the Greek Orthodox missionary Sophianos who preached in the villages of the area in the early 18th century.

-In the mid 19th century, there were 4300 inhabitants of Zagoria.
+In the mid-19th century, there were 4300 inhabitants of Zagoria.
 However, this peak population struggled with the limited space of Zagoria, the relative lack of natural resources, and difficulties such as bread shortages.
 These factors caused a large wave of emigration out of Zagoria.
-During the 18th to 20th centuries, 80% of males in Zagoria worked abroad (a custom known in the Albanian South as kurbet).
-The first major wave of permanent emigration occurred in the early 20th century, with Istanbul, Greece and Egypt being major destinations, while America and Canada soon became more popular as destinations; emigration to other parts of Albania was also extensive.
+During the 18th to 20th centuries, 80 percent of males in Zagoria worked abroad (a custom known in the Albanian South as kurbet).
+The first major wave of permanent emigration occurred in the early 20th century, with Istanbul, Greece and Egypt being major destinations, while the United States and Canada soon became more popular as destinations; emigration to other parts of Albania was also extensive.

 Worldwide today, there are about 18,000 people paternally descended from traceable ancestors in Zagoria.

-In World War II, Zagoria was a base for the Albanian partisans within Gjirokaster County, and two partisan brigades were created locally; major meetings were also held in the area among partisan leaders.
-The war saw 323 houses in Zagoria destroyed, 220 of which were rebuilt after the victory of the partisans.
+In World War II, Zagoria was a base for the Albanian partisans within Gjirokaster County, and two partisan brigades were created locally.
+Major meetings were also held in the area among Partisan leaders.
+The war saw 323 houses in Zagoria destroyed, 220 of which were rebuilt after the victory of the Partisans.

-In the years following the war, new schools were built in the area, as were irrigation works, a local hospital and maternity centre, and a cultural centre.
+In the years following the war, new schools were built in the area, as were irrigation works, a local hospital and maternity center, and a cultural center.
 All villages were connected to the electricity grid by 1969.
 Today, however, many important services remain lacking in the area.